alecramsay/pg/docs/index.markdown

 Map drawers use additional information -- demographic data, election results, municipal boundaries, etc. -- to, in effect, stretch these baseline boundaries to achieve their desired mix of policy goals, e.g., more proportional, less county splitting, etc.
-In other words, baseline districts are not only the implicit starting point -- *not* a blank canvas -- for redistricting a state, they also illustrate tradeoffs inherent in a redistricting a state.
+In other words, baseline districts are not only the implicit starting point -- *not* a blank canvas -- for redistricting a state, they can also illustrate tradeoffs inherent in a redistricting a state.

-## Study
+## Definition

-This study covers the 37 states apportioned three or more congressional districts in the 2020 census.[^1]

 To generate the baseline maps presented here, we developed a heuristic approach for finding the lowest energy assignment of precincts to districts, given random starting points, and we ran this process 100 times for each state.
 Then we selected the map that met the following criteria: